Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 **Vanish.** As a bonus action, you can expend a Fey Energy Die, rolling it and magically giving yourself the invisible condition for a number of rounds equal to the number rolled.
 Your invisibility ends early if you attack or cast a spell.

 # Fey Aptitude
-Starting at 10th level, when you roll a number lower than your Charisma modifier on a Fey Energy Die, you can use you Charisma modifier instead.
+Starting at 10th level, when you roll a number lower than your Charisma modifier on a Fey Energy Die, you can use your Charisma modifier instead.

 You can use this feature a number of times equal to your Charisma modifier, and you regain all expended uses when you finish a long rest.